Amr-Abdellatif/learn-deep-learning-using-pytorch/README.md

-# pytorch_Learning_arabic
+# learn machine learning using pytorch
-this repo is for learning pytorch for arabiam community
+this repo is for learning pytorch